adangel/textcryptor/README.md

-Simple text editor written in Java that stores the text password protected and encrypted inside itself in the jar file (linux only).
+Simple text editor written in Java that stores the text password protected and encrypted inside itself in the jar file.
 You only need to copy the complete jar onto e.g. a USB thumb drive.
+This unfortunately only works on linux.

-Alternatively it supports reading/writing a normal file.
+For other platforms you can save the (encrypted) text to a normal file.

 ## Features